Exploring the Heart of Justice

 We’re experiencing two pandemics; the medical one causing illness, suffering and death due to a ravaging disease and the economic one causing financial hardship, food insecurity, and job loss due to a devastated economy.

-Families and businesses are making hard choices, choices in which fairness is important but may be difficult to achieve.
-I listened to a podcast last week that addressed this issue as a matter of justice, which I found worth thinking more about.
+Families and businesses are making hard choices, choices in which fairness is important but difficult to achieve.
+I listened to a podcast (link below) that addressed this as a matter of justice, which I found worth thinking more about.

 What is justice?